mesh-ky/mesh-ky.org/docs/notes.md

 ## 📝 Notes
-This section is for statewide notes and community specifics people want to share (channels/mqtts/favorite paths).
+This section is for statewide notes or community specifics people feel like sharing (channels/mqtts/favorite paths).

 ### Channel Details
-(placeholder)
+{placeholder}

 ### Other State and Community Sites
+These are some example projects we should be able to learn from.
 - [Chicagoland Mesh](https://chicagolandmesh.org)
 - [Meshville (Nashville)](https://meshville.org/)
 - [NC Mesh](https://ncmesh.net/)
 - [Austin Mesh](https://www.austinmesh.org)

+### Contributing
+You can contribute adjustments to this site through the public Github reo: [mesh-ky/mesh-ky.org](https://github.com/mesh-ky/mesh-ky.org).
+Submit an issue, expain the change or update and it will get worked in.